The categories of children’s information that we collect, hold and share include:

 Other cookies are optional.

-We have embedded videos in the site which are hosted on YouTube.
-We have made sure that those videos require your consent before they are visible and before YouTube can place its cookies on your device.
+The only tracking cookies which can be placed on your device when you use this websites are YouTube’s cookies.
+These are deactivated by default however and made sure that those videos require your consent before they are visible and before YouTube can place its cookies on your device.

 To view these videos, you must give your consent in the cookie banner on display when you first visited the site.
 If you want to give/remove your consent, you can update your preferences at the bottom of this page.